hapi-server/server-nodejs/README.md

 The variables `HAPISERVERPATH`, `HAPISERVERHOME`, `NODEEXE`, and `PYTHONEXE` can be set in `conf/config.json` or as environment variables.
 These variables can be used in commands, files, and URLs in the server metadata (the file passed using the command-line `--file` switch).

-The default configuration file is `conf/config.json` and this location changed using a command line argument, e.g.,
+The default configuration file is `conf/config.json` and this location can be set using a command line argument, e.g.,

 ```
 ./hapiserver -c /tmp/config.json